alessandro-gentilini/knuth-interview-2006/README.md

 [14 - Bible study at university and a time of personal challenge](http://webofstories.com/play/17073)
 -----------------------------------------------------------------------------------------------------

-I’m not a real involved with the groovy set, I guess, throughout all my student time, and I remember then Jill and I started getting to know each other real well, and we would go to church together on Sundays.
+I'm not a real involved with the groovy set, I guess, throughout all my student time, and I remember then Jill and I started getting to know each other real well, and we would go to church together on Sundays.
 She was a Methodist, I, we studied, we went to Bible Study classes at her church on Sunday School.
 I had never gone to Sunday School, because I went to a Lutheran School as a child.
 We had something about Bible during the week, so why should I do something, why should I do anything more on Sunday?
-I’ve had plenty of religion during the week.
+I've had plenty of religion during the week.
 But she had gone to public school and she, her tradition was to go to study the Bible on Sunday mornings, and so I went with her to church, and I learned something about that.